 Want to read more about asteroids, comets, meteoroids, meteors and meteorites?

-If you are looking for a nice long read about asteroid taxonomies, try my article Asteroid Classification, which runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
+For a nice long read about asteroid taxonomies, History of Asteroid Classification runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
 You’ll need to commit to get through it.

-Finally, if you want to watch some asteroid and comet disaster movies, I review 70 of them in my article Lights, Camera and Asteroid!
+If you want to watch some asteroid and comet disaster movies, you can find them all in Lights, Camera and Asteroid!

 Airburst.
 The explosion in the atmosphere of a meteoroid that distributes the disintegrated material and releases energy over a wide area.
 If the incoming object fragments into significant sized pieces in the airburst, there may be an impact crater; if it disintegrates, there won’t be.
 The ground directly beneath the airburst is called the hypocentre or ground zero.